How to avoid overeating at an Italian restaurant

 Limoncello: Where and Why to try it

-OOOO you have just had an incredible meal filled with educated choices crafted around your Italian menu knowledge.
-Satisfied, not bursting at the seams, able to walk head held high from the restaurant and BAM the bill.
+You end an incredible meal filled with educated choices crafted around your Italian menu knowledge.
+Satisfied, not bursting at the seams, able to walk home.
+Then the bill arrives.

-The coperto WILL be there and you SHOULD pay.
+The coperto will be there and you should pay it.

 The charge covers all the bread, the olive oil, the balsamic vinegar, parmesan, the salt and pepper that you used during the meal.
-It even covers the balsamic vinegar you spilt on the table.
+It’s also the waiter’s tip.

-So it isn’t just the basket of bread, though you should eat and enjoy that because usually it is delicious.
-Go on savor those breadsticks too, I know you want to.
+It isn’t just the basket of bread, though you should eat and enjoy that because, yum.